oci-labs/carma-api/sections/access.md

 Access from search is restricted to reading and effectively returns those records that meet the search criteria.

-Search URIs will be formed similar to: /collection?search=<query>
+Search URIs will be formed similar to:

+        GET /search/collection?query=<query-string>

+Query string formats have not been finalized at this time.